PFAS - Non-Potable & Biosolids Testing

-The State of California now requires Community and Non-Transient-Non-Community water systems to test quarterly for 1,2,3 –Trichloropropane during 2018 calendar year.
-FGL is a state certified laboratory performing this analysis to the new detection and reporting limit of .000005 mg/L (5 parts-per-trillion).
+FGL is a state certified laboratory performing analysis for 1,2,3-TCP by accredited testing method SRL524M and meeting the detection and reporting limit of .000005 mg/L (5 parts-per-trillion).
 The following web link contains more information:

 Contact us for more information, (800) 440-7821.